Read the web. Not the slop.

 Hosted in Sydney.
 Australian Privacy Act compliant.
 No tracking, no ads.

-- Highlights & Notes Highlight passages and add notes as you read.
+Highlights & Notes Highlight passages and add notes as you read to help learning usingthe science of Blocked Practice.

 Why I built this